HB25-1001 | Enforcement Wage Hour Laws |

 Short Title: | Limitation of Actions Against Appraisers |

 Summary: | Under current law, the statute of limitations to bring certain claims against a real estate appraiser does not start until the party filing the claim has discovered, or should have discovered, an alleged defect in the appraisal.
-The bill requires a claimant to bring an action against a real estate appraiser or individual performing a real estate appraisal practice within 5 years after the date the appraisal report is completed and transmitted to a client.
-The 5-year statute of limitations does not apply to an action for fraud, for misrepresentation, or for a discriminatory housing practice brought against a real estate appraiser or individual performing a real estate appraisal practice. |
+The bill requires a claimant to bring an action against a real estate appraiser or individual performing a real estate appraisal practice (appraiser) within 5 years after the date the appraisal report is completed and transmitted to a client.
+The 5-year limitation does not apply to an action against an appraiser if the action is brought by:

 Fiscal Notes Status: | No fiscal impact for this bill |